 - Sales Representative: Give presentations, proposals, and quotes to customers.
 Implement sales plans.
 Be self-motivated with strong negotiation and relationship building skills.

 - Sales Manager: Establish sales objectives and direct the quote and pricing process.
 Oversee all sales representatives.
-Liaison with customer and project staff providing assistance with scope changes, design modifications and various project needs.
+Liaison with customer and project staff providing assistance with scope changes, design modifications, and various project needs.

 - Inspector: Examine and test electrical systems for conformance with local code, specification, and ordinance requirements.
-Must have the ability to interpret codes in the field and provide code compliant solutions.
+Must have the ability to interpret codes in the field and provide code-compliant solutions.
 Prepare and submit reports.

 - Instructor/Trainer: Provide quality instruction through well-prepared classes and labs.
 Demonstrate electrical practices to engineering standards and electrical codes.
 Document student progress.
-Must have high ability to communicate accurately.
+Must have a high ability to communicate accurately.

 - Project Engineer: Design and troubleshoot electrical control systems.
 Provide evaluations and recommendations for proposed plans.
 Design circuitry for any special sequences of operation requested by customers.
 Must have a good mechanical inclination.

 Licensed Master electricians have extensive job knowledge and proficient understanding of the National Electrical Code.
-They are the electricians that have authority to pull permits for jobs.
+They are the electricians that have the authority to pull permits for jobs.
 (In rare cases, a journeyman may pull a permit.)

 At this point on the electrician’s career path, you should see an increase in your wages and have wider opportunities.

-To qualify to take your Master's Exam you need to complete the following (can vary state to state):
+To qualify to take your master’s exam you need to complete the following (can vary state to state):

-- Work an average of 2 years as a Journeyman
+- Work an average of 2 years as a journeyman

-- Complete at least 4,000 documented hours as a Journeyman electrician.
+- Complete at least 4,000 documented hours as a journeyman electrician.

 - Take classes – a few jurisdictions require this.